hangingpulse/blog/src/content/posts/lack-of-life-loss-of-joy copy 2.md

 An industry where a sales document is not a screenplay and a screenplay is not the movie.
 Where the screenplay is our main communication tool, the way we screenwriters get the movie out of our head into the heads of other people.
 In a process-oriented industry we have to learn how to do this.
 How to communicate properly with the words we choose.
 This is not only about character and story, remember, it is about feeling, about mood, about soul.
 About life.
 And everyone else has to learn how to read screenplays.
 How to extract what is important to their role but also to extract what feeling it evokes in them.
 We have to learn to be authentic in our writing and in our reading.
 So, when writing, when reading, we will listen to the others, to the context, to all the tools we learned and especially to ourselves.
 We will decide each and every moment what the next steps will be, considering our values and the life in our story.
 And then we will follow this process, step by step.

 We will discover that the screenplay format is not enough for communicating our ideas.
 We need to find more ways and they are already out there.
 Trailers, images from other movies, test scenes, music, short stories, small models made of wood and paper, table reads, simply just talking about it.
 All of this and so much more can be part of our toolbox.
 We will find that following the writing process will eventually evolve into making the movie.
 And obviously, real world concerns are part of this.
-Allocating the production budget is part of it, bringing the movie to the audience are part of it.
+Allocating the production budget is part of it, bringing the movie to the audience is part of it.
 All of these concerns will not force themselves onto the process but they will be an integral part of it.

 Is that too much to ask?
 For now, probably, yes.
 But one can dream.

-### Letting go
+## Letting go

 For now let me give you a personal answer to the question what we need to do.
 And it frightens me to the core: We have to let go.